 Now while I wouldn’t dare say that every angry employee would turn into a sociopath, keep in mind that the satisfaction of the employees is as important as the customers.

 The employees should also be empathetic.
 Only then would they be able to understand and act upon the demands and needs of the customer without getting irritated.

 To deliver the interactive and multi-faceted customer-driven experience that the customers expect, you have to rethink and reimagine the channels and platforms through which you can connect with your customers.

 To do that, you have to start going beyond standard call center metrics like the frequency and duration of those calls.

 Proactivity is the key here to ensure an end-to-end customer experience.
 Responding when a customer makes contact is completely different from when you initiate a conversation after seeing a tweet or Facebook post in which the customer is complaining about the company or the product or service.

 And do you know what that difference is?
 You would see it in the improvements in customer satisfaction, brand image, and bottom-line sales.

 Customers use multi-channels to communicate with companies.
-It is critical for your employees to find a way to communicate seamlessly on all these platforms.
+It is critical for your employees to find a way to communicate seamlessly on all these platforms using a solution like a small business VoIP system.
 The quick and efficient responses would cater for a better end to end customer experience.